Quick Stats

 -

-Los Angeles County focus only - Liberty Hill exclusively funds organizations working in LA County.
+Los Angeles County focus only - Liberty Hill exclusively funds organisations working in LA County.
 Geographic alignment is non-negotiable.

 -

-Grassroots organizing is essential - This is not a funder for service delivery alone.
-Your application must demonstrate community organizing and power-building strategies.
+Grassroots organising is essential - This is not a funder for service delivery alone.
+Your application must demonstrate community organising and power-building strategies.

 -